loxosceles/ai-portfolio/docs/architecture/infrastructure/stacks.md

 ### Outputs

 - **WebBucketName**: Name of the S3 bucket hosting the frontend
-- **CloudFrontDomainName**: Domain name of the CloudFront distribution
+- **CloudfrontDomainName**: Domain name of the CloudFront distribution
 - **CloudfrontDistributionId**: ID of the CloudFront distribution

 ## API Stack